Is 2019 the Tipping Point for Supply Path Optimization?

-These are the overarching stewards for supply strategy and partnerships for their organizations.
+These are the overarching stewards for supply strategy and partnerships for their ad tech organizations.
 Once charged with on-boarding and maintaining as many supply partners as possible, their recent focus on doing more with fewer is palpable.
-Optimizing towards supply partners to ensure great outcomes for clients is their primary objective.
+Supply Path Optimization towards supply partners to ensure great outcomes for clients is their primary objective.
 Key criteria typically includes:

 - Overall Inventory Quality: How does inventory score for brand safety, direct publisher connections, fraud levels, ads.txt compliance and viewability?

 - Media Cost: Are CPMs competitive or inflated?

 - Auction Dynamics: Is the exchange clear on the way auctions are conducted?
 Does the exchange offer tools to ensure buyers are not overcharged in first price auctions?

 - Total Take Rate: How much working media makes it to the publisher?

 Ultimately, these are all key ingredients to delivering strong client campaign results.
 Additionally, the supply partner operating principles are more important now than ever in ad tech.
 The exchanges demonstrating clean business practices are likely to find themselves in the winner’s circle among this group.

 Supply Path Optimization for Agency Media Planners & Traders, DSP Managed Service Teams and In-House Brand Programmatic Leads